GradleUp/kctf/README.md

 # Kctf

-Kctf is a Gradle Plugin for the Kotlin Compiler Test Framework (Kctf).
+Kctf is a Gradle Plugin for the Kotlin Compiler Test Framework (KCTF).

 It factors some of the Gradle configuration and boilerplate needed to setup tests for your Kotlin compiler plugin.